Slice starlike functions over quaternions: Introduction

-However, the growth and distortion theorems fail generally in $\mathbb{C}^{n}$ ($n\geq2$) and only hold for some subclass of starlike or convex mappings (cf. \cite{Graham-Kohr,Gong-conv}).
-As a direct result of Theorem \ref{Th:dg-theorem}, the growth, distortion and covering theorems can be obtained for normalized injective slice regular functions in the special class $\mathcal{N} (\mathbb{B})$ (see \cite[Theorem 3.11]{Gal-Sabadini}).
-Recently, the authors in \cite{Ren-Wang} have generalized this result to normalized injective (on $\mathbb{B}_{I}$) slice regular functions in $\mathcal{V} (\mathbb{B})$ and raised the question if the class $\mathcal{V} (\mathbb{B})$ is the largest subclass of slice regular functions in which the corresponding growth, distortion and covering theorems hold.
+However, the growth and distortion theorems fail generally in $\mathbb{C}^{n}$ ($n\geq2$) and only hold for some subclass such as starlike or convex mappings (cf. \cite{Gong-conv,Graham-Kohr}).
+Based on Theorem \ref{Th:dg-theorem}, the growth and distortion theorems were formulated for normalized injective slice regular functions in the special class $\mathcal{N} (\mathbb{B})$ (see \cite[Theorem 3.11]{Gal-Sabadini}).
+See \cite{Ren-Wang} for further extensions to normalized injective (on $\mathbb{B}_{I}$) slice regular functions in $\mathcal{V} (\mathbb{B})$.

-In this paper, we give a positive result on growth, distortion and covering theorems for slice regular functions in the lager subclass $\mathcal{S}^{*}$ in Section $5$, though we are still unable to solve the general case.
+In this paper, we shall answer an open problem in \cite{Ren-Wang} and show that the class $\mathcal{V} (\mathbb{B})$ is not the largest subclass of slice regular functions such that the corresponding growth, distortion, and covering theorems hold.
+Indeed, it is proven that the growth, distortion, and covering theorems are valid in a tighter form for $\mathcal{S}^{*}$ by applying a new growth theorem for the Carath\'{e}odory class in the quaternionic setting.
+They are essentially the first significant theorems belonging to the theory of quaternions itself for that the Taylor coefficients of slice regular functions need not belong to one slice.

-The close analytic connection between convex and starlike function known as Alexander's theorem asserts that $F$ is convex if and only if $zF'(z)$ is starlike for the holomorphic function $F$ on $\mathbb{D}$ with $F(0)=0$ and $F'(0)=1$.
+Notice that the close analytic relation between convex and starlike functions known as Alexander's theorem asserts that $F$ is convex if and only if $zF'(z)$ is starlike for the holomorphic function $F$ on $\mathbb{D}$ normalized by $F(0)=0$ and $F'(0)=1$.
 In view of this result, we give another coefficient estimate for a subclass of slice regular functions from Theorem \ref{main-2}.

 \begin{theorem} Let $f (q) = q+\sum_{n=2}^{+\infty} q^{n}a_{n} $ be a slice regular function on $\mathbb{B}$ such that $qf '(q)\in \mathcal{S}^{*}$.
 Then